Soju-JC/Inicia-o-Cient-fica/README.md

 # Undergraduate research:
 Study for my undergraduate research where it consists of studying regression models with scalar response variable and functional covariables using the fda and refund packages.
-The data was collected from 336 preagnant woman during the prenatal evaluations for a study from the Hospital das Clínicas da Faculdade de Medicina da Universidade de Sao Paulo (FMUSP).
+Initially, the data was collected from 336 preagnant woman during the prenatal evaluations for a study from the Hospital das Clínicas da Faculdade de Medicina da Universidade de Sao Paulo (FMUSP).